Brothers Are the Best Kind of Famous People

 What’s Good is a weekly column collecting TV, music, movies, and miscellaneous cultural ephemera worthy of your time.
 Why?
 Because we like it.
 Check back Fridays at lunchtime for your guide to what is good.

-Approximately five minutes into the book trailer (??) for Mark and Jay Duplass’ forthcoming joint memoir Like Brothers, it occurred to me that I’d truly been watching this thing for five whole minutes, and that there were about 16 seconds left, so, effectively, I’d been duped into watching the entire thing.
+Approximately five minutes into the book trailer (??) for Mark and Jay Duplass’s forthcoming joint memoir Like Brothers, it occurred to me that I’d truly been watching this thing for five whole minutes, and that there were about 16 seconds left, so, effectively, I’d been duped into watching the entire thing.
 The Duplass brothers had snared me in their inescapable web, yet again.

 Included in this trailer: A salt-and-pepper beard.
 Mark Duplass in a nondescript T-shirt.
 Jay Duplass in a gray shawl-collar cardigan.
 Another salt-and-pepper beard!
 Glasses!
 Mid-century modern furniture.
 A dumb, mundane premise (Mark is trying to film Jay reacting to a galley of the book coming in the mail).
 A meta-exploration of how a movie is made.
 Brothers Being Brothers (a.k.a. absolute dumbos) and a lo-fi, indie cinematic style (it was shot on Mark’s iPhone).